tpapp/julia-repl/README.md

 See the help of `term` for more.

-### Using `vterm` (experimental)
+### Using `vterm`

-Support for the vterm backend is WIP.
+`vterm` is now the recommended backend, but for now you have to enable it explicitly because dependencies need to be available.
 In the long run it is hoped that it will replace `ansi-term` as the default backend for this package, fixing many outstanding issues.

 1. Install [`emacs-libvterm`](https://github.com/akermu/emacs-libvterm) and make sure you have a working installation (eg `M-x vterm`) should start a terminal